Allan Góes: Biography

 The Brazilian opened the match dropping Henderson down with a punch, but Henderson countered with a heel hook attempt, and later started landing effective ground and pound through Góes's guard, bloodying his nose.
 The match ended with Henderson scoring several punches at the overtime, gaining a unanimous decision over the Brazilian fighter.
 However, controversy arose about the end of the main round, when the referee John McCarthy stopped Góes from locking a rear naked choke after an illegal kick to a downed Henderson.
 Góes went to claim in an interview that Henderson was passing out in his hold when the referee broke it, and protested about the application of the rules.

 After his UFC tenure, Góes went to compete in Japan again, for PRIDE Fighting Championships, and had his debut against Kazushi Sakuraba.
 The Brazilian lied on the ground for most of the match, but made an excellent usage of defensive guard, throwing upkicks and threatening with submissions attempts.
 Góes fended away the aggressor Sakuraba and took his back several times, seeking for rear naked chokes, but he was not successful, and almost got caught in an armbar at the second round.
 The final round saw Góes taking dominant position and being near of another choke, as well as trading kicks with Sakuraba from the ground.
 As the rules didn't involve judge decisions, the match was ruled a draw.

 Another of Góes's highest profiled matches in PRIDE was against Hammer House founder Mark Coleman in 2001.
 Outweighed by 30 pounds, Góes first tried a capoeira spinning kick before shooting for the takedown, but Coleman stopped him and landed two knee strikes, the second of which knocked Góes off, before throwing three more for the referee stoppage.
 Some seconds after the decision, believing (under the effects of the KO) that the match was still running, Góes attacked Coleman and caused a brawl, but it was cleared off and they left in friendly terms.

-Today, Black Belt Master 7th Dan, Allan Goes is known as one of the most technical fighters and has created his own system to teach Jiu-Jitsu.
-Goes teaches at his Gym, TUVA Jiu Jitsu, in Laguna Niguel, California.